 Instead of waiting for the USCIS to approve the immigrant visa petition, the U.S. citizen petitioner uses the immigrant visa receipt notice to file for the K-3 spouse visa.
 The US petitioner completes a fiancé visa application, but includes the receipt notice.
 Once the USCIS approves the visa, the spouse could apply for the spouse visa.
 In this situation, he or she would apply at the U.S. consulate in his or her home country.
 With the K-3 spouse visa in hand, the spouse could use it to come to the United States.

 When the spouse arrived in the United States, the US petitioner and spouse waited.
 They need the USCIS to approve the I-130 immigrant visa petition.
 With an approved immigrant visa petition, they can move on to the next step.
 The spouse and children would now file for adjustment of status, receiving their green cards in the United States.
 This process worked well in the past.
 It allowed the US petitioners and their spouses to be together while waiting for USCIS approval.
 But, now it is no longer a viable option.

 USCIS Processing Times and K-3 Spouse Visa

 As discussed above, USCIS designed the K-3 spouse visa to address USCIS long processing times.
 As USCIS caught up, processing times for I-130 immigrant visa petitions dropped from 18 months to 30 days.
-If an immigrant visa petition is approved in 30 days, the USCIS and Department of State (DOS) see no need for the K-3 spouse visa.
-Instead of spouse processing to come to the United States using the K-3 spouse visa, the spouse must use the approved immigrant visa instead.
+If USCIS approves an immigrant visa petition in 30 days, the USCIS and Department of State (DOS) see no need for the K-3 spouse visa.
+Instead of the spouse processing using the K-3 spouse visa, the spouse must use the approved immigrant visa instead.

 NVC Policy on K-3 Spouse Visas